Fish Genetics Laboratory (FiskGen)

 Effects of fish stocking

-We also study genetic and ecological effects of fish stocking, and investigate how fishing may affects important traits such as growth and age at reproduction.
+We also study genetic and ecological effects of fish stocking, and investigate how fishing may affect important traits.
 We further monitor the genetic status of endangered species and cultivated stocks, together with our clients and in collaboration with our ageing laboratories.

-At FiskGen, we primarily use so-called microsatellites as genetic markers.
-Species analyzed so far are salmon, trout, pikeperch, grayling, catfish (wels), char, whitefish, vendace, eel, crayfish, eelpout and flounder.
-Often there is access to genetic reference data sets from previous studies, which provides increased opportunities to study various questions.
+At FiskGen, we use so-called microsatellites as genetic markers.
+We analyze salmon, trout, pikeperch, catfish (wels), whitefish, vendace, crayfish and flounder.
+There is often access to genetic reference data sets from previous studies, which provides increased opportunities to study various questions.

-At FiskGen, we perform genetic analyzes on behalf of authorities, fisheries conservation area associations, fish farms and others.
+At FiskGen, we perform genetic analyzes on behalf of authorities like the Swedish Agency for Marine and Water Management, county administrative boards and municipalities, fisheries conservation area associations, fish farms and others.
 Feel free to contact us regarding your questions where a genetic analysis may be relevant, and for price information!

 Johan Dannewitz, Stefan Palm, Linda Söderberg och Johan Östergren